harkalygergo/WebDevTools/README.md

 ## Usage

-Under `useful` folder there are multipe files which can be used in any (new) project.
+Under `useful` folder there are multiple files which can be used in any (new) project.

- - *typography-content.html*: copy this content into your CMS to see unirsally what basic elements looks like
+ - *typography-content.html*: copy this content into your CMS to see universally what basic elements looks like

 ## Useful links